AusClimateService/npcp/reports/phase1/phase1_report.md

 The MRNBC method was no longer the stand out method, but the MBCn method was again the worst performing on cross validation due to a consistent wet bias.
+On cross validation,
-While the raw RCM data tended to be (but was not always) less biased than the raw GCM data on cross validation, biases tended to be (but were not always) lower if the GCM data was not dynamically downscaled prior to applying bias correction (e.g. Figure 10).
+biases also tended to be (but were not always) lower if the GCM data were not dynamically downscaled prior to applying bias correction (e.g. Figure 10).

 <p align="center">
     <img src="figures/pr_mean-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png">